 Eating to Prevent Colorectal Cancer

 Proper nutrition and diet are important in helping to prevent many diseases and colorectal cancer is no exception.
-In the fight against this disease, nutritional guidelines include eating less fat and getting more nutrients from the food you eat rather than from supplements.
+In the fight against this disease, nutritional guidelines include eating less saturated fat and getting more nutrients from the food you eat rather than from supplements.

 Dietary Fat and Colorectal Cancer